AlessioGr/NotQuests/README.md

 You can find the releases here: https://github.com/AlessioGr/NotQuests/releases.
 A MySQL database connection is recommended and can be specified in the general.yml.
 Otherwise, SQLite will be used.

 ## Translations
 Do not commit your translations on GitHub.
 Instead, use translate.notquests.com.
-Translations are always welcome :)
+Translations are always welcome :) Check https://translate.notquests.com/notquests#readme before translating.

 ## How to build
 Git clone this project and build it with these Gradle commands: clean build shadowJar